Reality Isn’t Harsh

 What I learned

-Here is what I recently learned from a client’s employee.
-I was doing an IDI®* Debrief with a young military veteran who recently retired after completing two tours of duty in Afghanistan.
-When I heard his background, I thanked him for his service.
-He didn’t respond; we moved to another topic.
-Later on in the conversation, I asked if he’d mind telling me more about his experience in the military.
-As I listened, I could not imagine what it was like to be so far from home, in such a vastly different place, fighting for your life day in and day out for almost a year.
+As I listened to his story about Afghanistan, I could not even imagine what it was like to be so far from home, in such a vastly different place, fighting for your life day in and day out for over a year, only to do it all over again.
 The experience had not left him in a good place.
-After he related his story, he told me he had not spoken much about it until this point.
-He said he was feeling relieved and thanked me for the work I was doing.
+After he related his story and I affirmed his feelings and experience, he told me he had not spoken much about his service until this point.
+He said he was feeling relieved.
+He thanked me for listening and the work I was doing.

-He went on to explain that it hurts when people thank him for his service because he struggles with the fact that there are people in the military whose lives are not compromised (like the cook back at camp who makes lousy scrambled eggs) but people thank them using the exact same words.
+He went on to explain that it hurts when people thank him for his service because, right or wrong, he struggles with the fact that some people in the military have jobs that don’t put them in harm’s way but people thank them with the same words.

 Working together to develop a shared understanding is cultural intelligence in action.
-Cultural intelligence (CI) is the ability to adjust your behavior to show genuine respect for another within their context.
-Whether or not you agree or can even imagine what they have gone through, you can affirm their feelings about their experience.
-CI allows us to stand in solidarity with another, communicating you are not alone.
-Listening and affirming another’s experience is one of the greatest gifts we can give each other, not just during the holiday season but throughout the year.
+Cultural intelligence allows you to stand in solidarity with another, communicating you are not alone.
+Listening and affirming another’s experience is one of the greatest gifts we can give each other, not just during the holiday season but throughout the year. -Amy Narishkin, PhD

 How to Hire People on the Spectrum